jameswong3388/AE_Logs_Handler/README.md

 ## Project Overview

 The AE Log Handler project is a Python-based tool suite designed to process and analyze SAP system log files.
-It provides comprehensive functionality for parsing log files, extracting job and report information, and generating detailed analytics in both batch and real-time modes.
+It provides comprehensive functionality for parsing log files, extracting job information, and generating detailed analytics in both batch and real-time modes.

 ## Project Structure